python/cpython/Doc/library/math.rst

        sum(itertools.starmap(operator.mul, zip(p, q, strict=true)))

-   For float and mixed int/float inputs, the intermediate products and and sums are computed in extended precision.
+   For float and mixed int/float inputs, the intermediate products and sums are computed with extended precision.

    .. versionadded:: 3.12